• Skip to primary navigation

 • Place ½ the croissants in a baking dish and top with half of the fruit, creating a first layer.
 Next, place what's left of the croissants and fruit on top of that first layer.

-Pour the liquid from the measuring cup over all of the diced croissants and fruit.
-Set aside and allow the dish to rest for 30 minutes or refrigerate overnight.
+Pour the liquid from the measuring cup over the diced croissants and fruit.
+Set aside and allow the dish to rest for 30 minutes or cover with plastic wrap and refrigerate overnight.

 Bake

-• Bake for 30-40 minutes or until the croissants are lightly browned on top and there is bubbling around the edges.
+• Bake for 30-40 minutes or until the croissants are lightly browned on top and bubbling around the edges.
+If baking after refrigeration, it may need a few extra minutes.

 Notes